26hzhang/ConceptualPrimitives/README.md

 # Conceptual Primitives

-Re-implementation of "[SenticNet 5: Discovering Conceptual Primitives for Sentiment Analysis by Means of Context Embeddings]( https://aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16839/15882)" in tensorflow for verb primitives extraction and verb clustering.
+Re-implementation of "[SenticNet 5: Discovering Conceptual Primitives for Sentiment Analysis by Means of Context Embeddings]( https://aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16839/15882)" in tensorflow for verb substitution and clustering.

 ## Overall Framework and Algorithm
 **Framework**: